An overpayment is when we pay you or your landlord an amount of council tax support or housing benefit you were not entitled to receive.

 An official error is a mistake we make.
 It is not an official error if you or a person acting on your behalf contributed to the mistake by not giving us information or by giving false or misleading information.

-Examples of why overpayments happen
+Examples of why overpayments happen:

-- Somebody has moved into or out of your home
+- somebody has moved into or out of your home

-- You may have started work or changed jobs
+- you may have started work or changed jobs

-- You may have moved out of your home and not told us
+- you may have moved out of your home and not told us

-- If you have any other adults living with you, their circumstances may have changed.
+- if you have any other adults living with you, their circumstances may have changed

 How will I know if I have an overpayment?

 We will send you a letter giving you the full details of the overpayment.
-The letter will set out:

-- How the overpayment occurred
+- how the overpayment occurred

-- The amount of the overpayment
+- the amount of the overpayment

-- The period the overpayment covers
+- the period the overpayment covers

-- If it is a recoverable overpayment
+- if it is a recoverable overpayment

-- How we will recover the overpayment
+- how we will recover the overpayment

-- What to do if you disagree with the overpayment
+- what to do if you disagree with the overpayment

 What can I do if I disagree with the overpayment?